lkilcher/dolfyn/docs/basics.rst

 But trying to accessing variables using attribute syntax (``dat_dolfyn.time``) is not supported (returns ``AttributeError``).
 However, we do include several shortcuts that utilize attribute syntax.
-They are described here ``jmcvey3 link to shortcuts page``

-The full list of *dolfyn-view* convenience methods can be found... ``jmcvey3 I assume there is a way to link to an auto-built page of the dolfyn.velocity.Velocity`` class?
+The full list of *dolfyn-view* convenience methods and properties/shortcuts can be found in :class:`dolfyn.velocity.Velocity`.